-Barely two hours’ drive north of Durban in the KwaZulu-Natal province lies a veritable Eden of pristine forest habitat.
+Barely two hours’ drive north of Durban in the KwaZulu-Natal province lies Zululand and a veritable Eden of pristine forest habitats.
 Despite the development that has taken place locally, these forest patches have remained largely untouched and are home to some special bird, mammal and reptile species that attract international visitors from far afield.
-The Umlalazi Reserve and Ongoye Forest close to Mtunzini, and the Entumeni and Dlinza Forests close to Eshowe are definitely well worth a visit if you want to be immersed in nature.
+Here’s our pick of 3 of our favourite forests to explore in this beautiful region.

 The forest environment